Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 In addition to earning points, every year on your cardmember anniversary you will get a certificate for 1 night at a Category 1 to Category 5 Marriott property.

 You also will receive 15 nights toward elite status with Marriott and one additional night for every $3,000 spent on the card.
 Effectively, you will at least have Silver status just from holding the card.
-The annual fee is waived for the first year and it is $85 per year thereafter.
-The free night certificate alone makes this card worth having.
+The annual fee is $85 per year, though the free night certificate alone can make this card worth having.

 The Ritz-Carlton Rewards credit card also earns Marriott points.

 You’ll earn 5 points per dollar spent at Ritz Carlton, JW Marriott, Edition, Autograph Collection, Renaissance, and Marriott hotels, 2 points per dollar spent at restaurants, car rentals, and airline tickets purchased directly through the airline, and 1 point per dollar spent on all other purchases.
 In addition to that, you’ll have a $300 annual travel credit and three Ritz-Carlton upgrade certificates.
 This card does come with a hefty annual fee of $395.

 Marriott is also a transfer partner of the Chase Ultimate Rewards program.